iafisher/iprecommit/README.md

 precommit.register(checks.PythonFormat(), exclude=r"setup\.py")
 ```

+Since `precommit.py` is a Python file, you can disable checks simply by commenting them out.

+### Writing your own checks
 `precommitlib` comes with some useful checks out of the box, but sometimes you need to write your own checks.
 Doing so is straightforward.

 If you just need to run a shell command and check that its exit status is zero, you can use the built-in `checks.RepoCommand` class: